A recipe for psyllium bread based low carb buns with a texture and taste close to wheat based ones. Slice them in half to use as hamburger rolls!

 I’m not sure who came up with the idea of using psyllium in low carb gluten free bread recipes.
-But, Maria Emmerich’s Amazing Bread is the first one to come to mind so I like to give her the credit.
+But, the Amazing Bread by Maria Emmerich is the first one to come to mind so I like to give her the credit.

 I spent a few weeks working on low carb buns to use as hamburger rolls for a guest post.
 However, I had a lot of trouble getting the low carb bread to have the right texture.

 That’s when I got the idea to make psyllium bread rolls that could be used for hamburgers.
 Rather than create something new, I used a slightly modified version of my coconut flour bread with psyllium.